akanksha-atrey/akanksha-atrey.github.io/index.md

 ## About Me

 My current research interests lie at the intersection of machine learning and edge computing with a focus on applications in IoT and mobile computing.
-Particularly, I am interested in characterizing, evaluating and building trustworthy and privacy-preserving machine learning models on resource-constrained edge environments.
+Particularly, I am interested in characterizing, evaluating and building trustworthy and privacy-preserving machine learning systems on resource-constrained edge environments.

 My prior work in graduate school has been oriented towards employing causal modeling techniques to understand, evaluate and develop deep reinforcement learning agents.

 Prior to joining UMass, I was a software engineer at IBM where I worked on the z/OS Mainframe.
 I completed my Bachelor of Science in Mathematics and Computer Science from the [University at Albany, SUNY](https://www.albany.edu/).

-I will be on the job market soon for summer/fall 2023!
+I am on the job market for summer/fall 2023!

 ---

 ## Recent News

+* I passed my Thesis Proposal Defense.
+(Oct 2022)
 * Our short paper titled "Towards Preserving Server-Side Privacy of On-Device Models" has been accepted at [The Web Conference (WWW) 2022](https://www2022.thewebconf.org/).
 (Mar 2022)
 * I will be joining [Adobe Research](https://research.adobe.com/) as a Research Scientist Intern this summer.
 (Feb 2022)
 * Our paper titled "Measuring and Characterizing Generalization in Deep Reinforcement Learning" has been accepted at [Applied AI Letters](https://onlinelibrary.wiley.com/journal/26895595).
 (Oct 2021)